Alezx311/listat-test-case/README.md

 ### RESULTS_FILE = filepath to save results data.
 Default is 'results.txt'.

+### RESULTS_SAVE_FLOAT = if true, results will be saved as floats, else, as integers.
+Default is false

 ### ERRORS_SHOW = on true when some expression will be defined as invalid, message will be shown by console.error method.
 On false, app will not notify you.
 Default is false

 ### ACCEPT_SIMPLE = on true, expressions like "2", "+4", "454+", be valid.
 Default is false.